-She was the 2013-14 Scottish Book Trust Reader in Residence at the National Library of Scotland and has run many poetry reading groups for the Scottish Poetry Library.
-She has taught English and creative writing for the Open University as well as in prisons, FE colleges and schools.
+She was the 2013-14 Scottish Book Trust Reader in Residence at the National Library of Scotland and has run poetry reading groups for the Scottish Poetry Library and at the Edinburgh International Book Festival.
+She has taught English and creative writing universities, prisons and schools.
+She is a trustee of StAnza, Scotland’s poetry festival.

-Her poetry has been published in many magazines and anthologies.
-Her first collection, The Lost Original was published by HappenStance Press in 2016.
+Her poetry and fiction has been widely published in magazines and anthologies.
+Her first poetry collection, The Lost Original was published by HappenStance Press in 2016.

 We’re in Costa on high stools

 count to one hundred.
 We’re to take turns.